vvyushmanov/lighthouse-role/README.md

 Lighthouse-role
 =========

-A role to install Lighthouse (Nginx installation included)
+A role to install Lighthouse

-#### Nginx:
-- Install `epel`
-- Install `Nginx`
-- Enable and start Nginx service
-- Create main config for Nginx with a template

 #### Lighthouse:
 - Install `git`